cnsuhao/engine1/docs/Markdown/MainPageFAQ.md

 	-	Analogous to system vitals
 	  -	Examples: heart rate, oxygen consumption, mean arterial pressure, etc.
 -	Compartment data
-	-	Flow, pressure, and volume related to specific part of the body or component of equipment
+	-	Flow, pressure, and volume related to specific region of the body or component of equipment
-	  - Examples: Blood flow to the brain, Right Lung Volume, Right Heart Pressure
+	  - Examples: Cerebral Blood Flow, Right Lung Volume, Right Heart Pressure
 	- Substance specific data related to a specific part of the body or component of equipment
 	  -	Examples: The Extracellular concentration of succinylcholine in the brain tissue, anesthesia machine gas inlet oxygen volume fraction
 -	Assessments
-	-	Formed at the level of a clinician's report, Intended to give general patient overviews
+	-	Formed at the level of a clinician's report, Intended to mimic test results
 	  -	Example: Pulmonary Function Test

 ## What are your models and how did you validate them?

-The engine is a closed loop total body physiology model that combines physics-based lumped parameter models and control system feedback mechanisms to model real-time system-level physiologic behaviors.
-Lumped parameter models use electrical circuit analogs to represent the major physiologic systems.
+The engine is a closed-loop whole body physiology model that combines physics-based lumped-parameter models and control system feedback mechanisms to model real-time system level physiologic behaviors.
+Lumped-parameter models use electrical circuit analogs to represent the major physiologic systems.

-For validation, our team uses a combination of peer-reviewed publications and subject matter expert judgment.
-Our team has:
+Models/results are validated using a combination of peer-reviewed publications and subject matter expertise.
+The validation process includes:
-- Defined key parameters for each system for validation
+- Defining key parameters for system validation
-- Collected published data in the form of waveforms, and max, min, and mean values
+- Performing literature reviews to gather published data in the form of waveforms, and max, min, and mean values
-- Used custom written tools to compare data, perform analysis, and generate plots and tables of results
+- Using custom developed tools to compare data, perform analysis, and generate plots and tables of results

-A primary purpose of model validation is to ensure that the model has an appropriate domain of validity given the goals of the modeling process.
-Our validation effort is driven by the goals of the project.
+The primary purpose of model validation is to ensure that the model has an appropriate domain of validity given the goals of the modeling process.
+In the future, we plan to investigate sensitivity and uncertainty analyses to further quantify the validity of our models.
-For that reason, we do not have the resources to perform a rigorous sensitivity analysis or some of the other tools associated with a general validation protocol.
-We are not aware of any existing third-party validation effort.
 We would welcome and support, in as much as we are able, any validation or uncertainty quantification effort by the community.

 We provide reports for each @ref SystemMethodology included in the physiology engine.